9_Rendering 3D Scenes

 Extra Components

-Now that all the necessary components for rendering basic shapes are complete, we can think about special objects that make it easier to design a 3D scene.
+Now that all the necessary components for rendering basic shapes are complete, we can create helper objects that make it easier to design a 3D scene.
 All of our scenes so far have just been shapes floating in a black void.
-Let’s change that by creating a structure showing the global coordinate axes and a grid to orient the user.
-After rendering these objects in a scene, we will also create a special object that allows the user to move the camera and explore the scene from all angles.
+Let’s change that by creating a structure to reveal the global coordinate axes and a grid to orient the user.
+After rendering these objects in a scene, we will also create a rig for the camera that allows the user to control camera movements and explore the scene.

 Axes Helper

-The coordinate axes will include three box geometries—one for each axis.
+To visualize the three coordinate axes, we will create three box geometries—one for each axis.

 Here we can use our Group